-- 1. Except for Commercial Aeronautical Operators subject to Section VII.O, each Commercial Aeronautical Operator shall either (a) lease from the County, or (b) have a written agreement with an Entity on the Airport for the use of, an area of the Airport of adequate and appropriate size, shape, and location to provide for such Commercial Aeronautical Operator's activities on the Airport. - 2.
+- 1. Except for Commercial Aeronautical Operators subject to Section VII.O, each Commercial Aeronautical Operator shall either (a) lease from the Okaloosa County Board of County Commissioners, or (b) have a written agreement with an Entity on the Airport for the use of, an area of the Airport of adequate and appropriate size, shape, and location to provide for such Commercial Aeronautical Operator's activities on the Airport. - 2.
 All of the Commercial Aeronautical Operator's structures on the Airport shall meet appropriate building and fire code requirements, as determined by the jurisdiction responsible for enforcing such building or fire codes, and be consistent with the Airport Layout Plan and 14 C.F.R.
 Part 77. - 3.
 The Commercial Aeronautical Operator is responsible for all maintenance, repair, and replacement of facilities that it is authorized to use unless another Commercial Aeronautical Operator(s) has assumed responsibility for such maintenance, repair, and replacement. - 4.
-Absent a provision in the Agreement establishing a different standard or requirement, the following provisions shall apply: - (a) The County shall be responsible for structural and external repairs (except for repairs to windows and hangar doors) of County-owned Airport facilities; all other maintenance of facilities on the Airport, including repair of windows and hangar doors at County-owned Airport facilities, shall be the responsibility of the Commercial Aeronautical Operator leasing such facilities. - (b) Each Commercial Aeronautical Operator shall be responsible for trash removal, sewage, grass mowing, landscape maintenance (including weed removal), utility-line maintenance, and pavement maintenance within such Commercial Aeronautical Operator's leased premises on the Airport, including the set-back areas around that Commercial Aeronautical Operator's leased or used structures. - (c) Each Commercial Aeronautical Operator shall be responsible for all utilities and utility connection requirements, permits and payments necessary for the operation of, or in support of, the Commercial Aeronautical Operator's activities.
+Absent a provision in the Agreement establishing a different standard or requirement, the following provisions shall apply: - (a) The Okaloosa County Board of County Commissioners through the Airports Department shall be responsible for structural and external repairs (except for repairs to windows and hangar doors) of County-owned Airport facilities; all other maintenance of facilities on the Airport, including repair

-- (d) No Commercial Aeronautical Operator may pile or store crates, boxes, barrels, containers, refuse, or surplus property on its leased or used premises or elsewhere on the Airport. - (e) Each Commercial Aeronautical Operator shall maintain all of its leased premises on the Airport in a clean, sanitary condition and at the expiration of the term of its Agreement shall return said premises to the County in that condition, reasonable wear and tear excepted. - (f) Each Commercial Aeronautical Operator shall ensure the safe and sanitary handling and disposal, away from the Airport, of all trash, waste and other materials utilized in its Commercial Aeronautical Activity(ies), including but not limited to used oil, solvents, lavatory-cart contents, and other waste. - 5.
-If painting operations are contemplated, the Commercial Aeronautical Operator shall provide a separate paint shop that meets all applicable safety requirements. - 6.
-Detailed plans and specifications of all construction and architectural designs shall require the written approval of the County before any construction takes place.
-The Commercial Aeronautical Operator shall submit all required municipal and County permits (e.g., building, stormwater, etc.) to the County prior to the County granting such approval. - 7.
+- of windows and hangar doors at County-owned Airport facilities, shall be the responsibility of the Commercial Aeronautical Operator leasing such facilities. - (b) Each Commercial Aeronautical Operator shall be responsible for trash removal, sewage, grass mowing, landscape maintenance (including weed removal), utility-line maintenance, and pavement maintenance within such Commercial Aeronautical Operator's leased premises on the Airport, including the set-back areas around that Commercial Aeronautical Operator's leased or used structures. - (c) Each Commercial Aeronautical Operator shall be responsible for all utilities and utility connection requirements, permits and payments necessary for the operation of, or in support of, the Commercial Aeronautical Operator's activities. - (d) No Commercial Aeronautical Operator may pile or store crates, boxes, barrels, containers, refuse, or surplus property on its leased or used premises or elsewhere on the Airport. - (e) Each Commercial Aeronautical Operator shall maintain all of its leased premises on the Airport in a clean, sanitary condition and at the expiration of the term of its Agreement shall return said premises to the Okaloosa County Board of County Commissioners in that condition, reasonable wear and tear excepted. - (f) Each Commercial Aeronautical Operator shall ensure the safe and sanitary handling and disposal, away from the Airport, of all trash, waste and other materials utilized in its Commercial Aeronautical Activity(ies), including but not limited to used oil, solvents, lavatory-cart contents, and other waste. - 5.
+If painting operations are contemplated, other than routine maintenance, the Commercial Aeronautical Operator shall provide a separate paint facility that meets all applicable safety requirements. - 6.
+Detailed plans and specifications of all construction and architectural designs shall require the written approval of the Airports Department before any construction takes place.
+The Commercial Aeronautical Operator shall submit all required municipal and County permits (e.g., building, stormwater, etc.) to the Airports Department prior to the Airports Department granting such approval. - 7.
 All vehicles operating on the Airport shall comply with recurrent federal training requirements, applicable FAA and TSA transportation requirements, and applicable provisions of the Rules and Regulations governing vehicles and traffic.